duangenquan/YoloV2NCS/README.md

 *This project shows how to run tiny yolov2 (20 classes) with movidius stick:*
 + A python convertor from yolo to caffe
 + A c/c++ implementation and python wrapper for region layer of yolov2
-+ A sample for running yolov2 with movidius stick
++ A sample for running yolov2 with movidius stick in images or videos

 ---